 And here you have it – everything there is you need to know about making and using a homemade anal lube!

 Caring about what you put on your genitals should be as important as caring for what you put inside your body.
-For other great options, see our best warming lube guide.
+For other great options, see our best sexual lube guide.

 As always, experiment with different things and recipes and see which options work the best for you and your partner!